markwatkinson/luminous/README.markdown

 Licensing
 =========

-Luminous is distributed under the GPL3 but includes a bunch of stuff which is separate.
+Luminous is distributed under the LGPL but includes a bunch of stuff which is separate.

   - Everything under src/ and languages/ is part of Luminous.